RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(App-Injection-and-Second-3DS).md

 {: .notice--info}

 You can skip everything related to **Steel Diver: Sub Wars** and steelhax if you already have a working primary entrypoint (e.g: OOT3dHax, FreakyHax) for **the target 3DS**, and use that instead.
 {: .notice--info}

+Your DSiWare's save will be backed up before getting replaced by the hacked save.
+{: .notice--info}

 {% capture notice-4 %}